OpenLearningAnalyticsPlatform/OpenLAP-Visualizer-Framework/README.md

 * <strong>VisualizationMethod</strong>: A concrete interactive visualization type.
 E.g. bar chart, pie chart etc.

 To implement a new visualization technique, the developer must extend the abstract class `VisualizationCodeGenerator` and an interface `DataTransformer` available in the OpenLAP-Visualizer-Framework project.
-In the following sub-sections the OpenLAP-DataSet and the methods of these classes are explained in detail.

-### OpenLAP-DataSet
-The OpenLAP-DataSet is the internal data exchange format used in the OpenLAP.
-It is a modular JSON based serializable dataset to validate and exchange data between different components of the OpenLAP.
-Since the modular approach is used to develop the OpenLAP, different components act with relative independence from each other.
-Thus, a data exchange model is needed which can easily be serialized to and from JSON.

-The OpenLAP-DataSet is implemented under the class name `OpenLAPDataSet`.
-It is a collection of columns represented using the class `OpenLAPDataColumns`.
-Each column consists of two distinctive sections.
-A metadata section contains id, type, required flag, title and description of the column encapsulated in a class `OLAPColumnConfigurationData`.
-The second section is the data itself, represented as an array of the specified type.
-More details are available on the [OpenLAP-DataSet project](https://github.com/OpenLearningAnalyticsPlatform/OpenLAP-DataSet) page.
-Concrete examples to initialize and read data from OpenLAP-DataSet is given below in step by step guide to implement a new Visualization Technique.

 ### Methods of the `VisualizationCodeGenerator` abstract class
 The `VisualizationCodeGenerator` abstract class has a series of methods that allows new classes that extend it to be used by the OpenLAP.